Treaty of Haddington: Parliament at the Abbey of St Mary, Haddington

+A French army was sent to Scotland in June 1548.
+Soldiers and artillery were taken to Haddington, which had been held by the English since February 1548.
+The meeting on 7 June was held at the Abbey of St Mary, outside the town.
+Tents were provided for extra accommodation.
+The Abbey itself was later demolished, and the site is known from the placenames "Abbey Mains" and "Abbey Mill".

 The treaty was negotiated by the Earl of Arran, who earned a French duchy for himself in the process, with the French diplomats Henri Cleutin, Sieur d'Oysel and André de Montalembert, Sieur d'Essé.
 The agreement was made at a Convention or Parliament held at the Abbey of St Mary, Haddington.
 As a condition, Regent Arran had to send his son, James Hamilton, to France as security, as a "hostage".

 Before Mary of Guise left the encampment at the Abbey, the English cannon fired and several in her company were killed.
-Scottish fortresses, including Blackness Castle, seem to have transferred to French keepership at this time.
+A minor French military success at Haddington on 17 July 1548 was known as "Tuesday's Chase".

+Although Mary was sent to France in August 1548, the war continued.
+Scottish fortresses including Dunbar Castle were transferred to French keepers at this time, Camillo Marini was made Captain of Blackness Castle in 1549.
 For a time, in the years 1548 and 1549, Scotland seems to have become almost a protectorate of Henry II of France.

 John Knox was critical of the proceedings at Haddington, and later wrote that "French soldiers were the officers of arms in that Parliament".